Thanks for the advice. Delaying a day. The stalk is filling in but the leaves are a bit small still.

-If you do not see the alert, you can always find the update in the Wi-Fi section of your BLOOM, going to Menu, Wi-Fi, and Software Updates
+If you did not see the message, you can still find the update by going to your BLOOMs Wi-Fi section and selecting Software Updates.

-Let us know if you have any questions or issues pertaining this update.
+As always, let us know if you have any questions or issues about the update.

 Buds continue to fill out and color is going from opaque to solid whites and the typical trainwreck burnt orange.
 Based on the strain grow diaries online, we should see some bright greens in due time.
 The Trichomes are not full and frosty yet so feels like we have a little while before this baby is ready for the next stage.

 Has the nutrient level reading flat lined despite maintaining the “increasing” indicator?

 Test the dosage pumps through the system check feature on the Bloom.
 If those are working it may be just a hiccup in the software.
 Sometimes turning the unit off and on helps.

 I am by no means an expert but had similar issues come up with mine.

 My plant is about 112 days into the grow and showing signs of stress.
 It’s a Indica hybrid called LCD and attaching the recipe details and a few pics.
 Appears to be nutrient burn which came from a sensor error so I have disconnected the mixing tubes and manually monitoring the PPM with a handheld to stay within the target range.
 Also post water change the Bloom ventilation and cooling locked up and the internal temperature reached 90+ degrees for a half day before I noticed the condensation on the door.
 After powering off and back on, the Bloom functions were restored and all is back to normal.